gavinsunde/getting-started-solution-template/README.md

 #### Services section

-Section describing Services and related scripting logic for the Solution.
+Section defines Services configuration and related scripting logic for the Solution.
+Services defined with below section will get configured for the solution.

 ```yaml
 services: